Message from the Head of SUAPP

-There are many exciting things happening at the University of Memphis like the Strengthening Communities Initiative, Adopt-A-Street program, and the work of the HCD Fellows and Nonprofit Leaders Student Association that are all making a difference in the community, and we want to make sure you know
+There are many exciting things happening at the University of Memphis like the Strengthening Communities Initiative, and the work of the HCD Fellows and Nonprofit Leaders Student Association that are all making a difference in the community, and we want to make sure you know

 what is going on at SUAPP.

 The School of Urban Affairs & Public Policy's goal is to link engaged scholarship,

 teaching, professional training, and outreach (including technical assistance) that

 makes a difference in the quality of life in Memphis and the Mid-South.

 Interdisciplinary focus is integral to the School of Urban Affairs and Public Policy's